ga-zelle/APS-what-if/README.md

 - include the autoISF2.2.8.1 capabilities
 - reorganise the user documentation

-For details see the change.log
+See also the change.log

 # APS-emulator

-I translated the original java code of "determineSMB-basal" into python and can run it on a PC.
+I translated the original java-script code of "determineSMB-basal.js" into python and can run it on a PC.
 This allows me to untertake a time tarvel back to any time slot and see how insulin delivery would have differed with different APS settings.
 This offers a safe method to play with settings and check their impact before actually adapting them in APS itself.